nibizien/service_in_k3s/README.md

 argocd app set demo --sync-policy automated
 ```

-Commit a change of replica set in git and see in argo
+Commit a change of replica set and reference of image in git and see in argo